- CEO & Founder

 Fun Fact: Me and my family love the outdoors and make frequent trips to Cedar Point.

-Hannah Suttles, LPC Support Group & Intake Program Coordinator
+Hannah Suttles, LPCC Support Group & Intake Program Coordinator

 Returning to COH recently as a full-time staff, I am bringing my experience in working with children and adolescents as a former school-based counselor, as well as my respect for and commitment to helping anyone needing support through their grief.
 I first came to Cornerstone of Hope as an intern in 2018 while attending John Carroll University as a graduate student in Clinical Mental Health Counseling.
 That year was so fulfilling as I felt I was where I could best serve others, putting my passion for counseling and empathy for others to the best use.
 I am graced to be able to continue serving others at the place where my heart has always been, Cornerstone of Hope.